 If you can give enough cooperation, then you can get what's called the 5K departure which does a couple of things for you.
 Number one, it allows you to go below the 10-year mandatory minimum.

 Your attorney could argue to the judge that you should get less than the 10 years, and obviously it would depend on a number of other factors, whether how low your sentence would actually.

 Experienced Federal Criminal Defense Lawyer

-Also, the government can shave time off your sentence, meaning not only can it let you go below the 10-year mandatory minimum, they can argue to the judge that you should have a certain amount of points shaved off your sentence which is obviously huge in a federal case, because the less amount of points you have, the more likely you are to get a low sentence.
+Also, the government can shave time off your sentence, meaning not only can it let you go below the 10-year mandatory minimum, but it can also argue to the judge that you should have a certain amount of points shaved off your sentence, which is obviously huge in a federal case, because the less amount of points you have, the more likely you are to get a low sentence.

-So, there’s a number of ways to beat the 10-year mandatory minimum in a federal drug conspiracy.
-You’ve got to sit down with somebody like me who’s been doing this for 26 years.
-We’ll look at your entire case and we’ll make the appropriate moves so you can get the lowest possible sentence.
+So, there are a number of ways to beat the 10-year mandatory minimum in a federal drug conspiracy.
+You've got to sit down with somebody like me who's been doing this for 26 years.
+We'll look at your entire case, and we'll make the appropriate moves so you can get the lowest possible sentence.